vejeta/conquer/README.md

 - **[`richard-caley-utilities/`](richard-caley-utilities/)** - Detailed documentation of Richard Caley's contributions
 - **[`LICENSES/`](LICENSES/)** - All license texts for REUSE compliance
 - **[`LICENSE-NOTICE.md`](LICENSE-NOTICE.md)** - Comprehensive licensing framework explanation

+## 🗺️ Special Recognition: Richard Caley's Map Utility

+This repository includes a significant historical contribution: **Richard Caley's map drawing utility** from 1989.
+Richard Caley, a researcher at the University of Edinburgh's Centre for Speech Technology Research and contributor to the Festival Speech Synthesis System, created a bitmap visualization tool for Conquer game worlds.

+His work represents an early example of game data visualization, created with the generous spirit typical of the late 1980s Unix computing community.
+Richard wrote: *"You may copy, distribute, modify or do what you will with this code"* - embodying the collaborative ethos that shaped early computer gaming.

+**📖 Learn more about Richard Caley's contributions**: See [`richard-caley-utilities/`](richard-caley-utilities/) for detailed biographical information, technical context, and links to his archived research and personal materials.

+*Richard Caley passed away in 2006.
+This code is preserved in his memory and as a testament to the early Unix gaming community's collaborative spirit.*

 ## Quick Start